myexperiments-blog/myexperiments-blog.github.io/_drafts/2018-09-27-unix-privilege-escalation.md

 ### Kernel privilege escalation overview

-Kernel privilege escalation are made with kernel exploit, and generally give super user access.
+Kernel privilege escalation are made with kernel exploit, and generally give the root access.

-### Good practices to avoid kernel privilege escalation

 There is no way to completely avoid a kernel privilege escalation.
 But some good practices are good to know.
-The first one is to always being aware about security vulnerabilities discovered and keeping your system up to date, patch it when a patch is realized.
+The first one is to always being aware about security reports and keeping your system up to date.

 For a kernel privilege escalation the attacker will use a kernel exploit.
-For that he will need four conditions:
+For that he will need three conditions:

-1. A vulnerable kernel
-1. A matching exploit
+1. A working exploit
 1. The ability to transfer the exploit onto the target
 1. The ability to execute the exploit on the target